 Beauty was there

 This song begins three days after the car accident that killed my first husband, AJ.
 A few days after the initial shock of the accident, the doctor told me that our baby, if he survived, would likely never walk, talk or show emotion as a result of his injuries from the wreck.
 A group of friends and family gathered at AJ's parents house, speechless from grief.
 The pain so thick.

-I wrote this song ten years later, looking back through all the years: So very many hard times, days that seemed impossible and never-ending.
+I wrote this song ten years later, looking back through all the years: So many hard times, days that seemed impossible and never-ending.
 Tears that seemed pitifully insufficient to express the deep grief I felt.
 Being angry.
 Being brutally honest.
 Persevering to stay present, to grieve in healthy ways.
 To not run and hide from the emotions, but to keep feeling, even if feeling meant hurting.

 That heart work eventually led to healing.
 I'm not even sure how or when; it was so gradual.
-But looking back, it was overwhelming to realizing that I was not made whole again on my own.
+But looking back, it was overwhelming to realize that I was not made whole again on my own.
 I was never alone in my grief, not even for a moment, not even on the nights when I cried myself to sleep or cried myself awake.
 This song is a celebration of that faithfulness.
 It's an awakening to a reality that was hard to see in the midst of the pain but so evidently clear through the lens of hindsight: Beauty was there all along, protesting darkness till darkness was gone.

 I once heard someone define intercession as literally stepping into and feeling fully what someone else is experiencing.
 This song is my intercession for others who are hurting.